Knit Waffle Stitch Tutorial

-Here another tremendously simple beginner stitch that creates a fabric with bumps that looks like tasty waffles.
+Here is another tremendously simple beginner stitch that creates a fabric with bumps that look like tasty waffles .
 What do you think?

-You might mistake this for a rib stitch because it involves making a pattern of knit and crochet stitches.
+You might mistake this for a rib stitch because it involves a combination of knit and crochet stitches, but it is not.
+It is a simple stitch pattern worked over a four-row repeat and a multiple of three plus one stitches.

 Close up of the knitted waffle stitch